Easy Bolognese Sauce

 • Italian serve this in Italy with thicker pasta like gnocchi and tagliatelle pasta here in America spaghetti is the favorite

-• saute first saute the vegetables add the meat and cook on high heat until all the pink is removed
+• Sauté first, saute the vegetables, add the meat, and cook on high heat until all the pink is removed

 • the best bolognese sauce needs to be simmered slowly for at least 3 hours there is no such thing as quick authentic bolognese sauce